0xa1d/0xa1d.github.io/cheatsheet.md

 - Autorun

 Check with sysinternal tools [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) and [AccessChk](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk), run `Autoruns64.exe` to look for autorun specs in HKLM and `accesschk64.exe -wvu $PROG` to check if `FILE_ALL_ACCESS` for `Everyone` is set.
-Replace the program with a reverse shell (msfvenom will be handy).
-Program will be run next time an administrator logs in, giving an admin shell on listener.
+Replace the program with a malicious one (msfvenom will be handy), it will be run next time an administrator logs in.

 With [PowerUp](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerUp/PowerUp.ps1), check with `Get-ModifiableRegistryAutoRun`.

 - AlwaysInstallElevated

 Check in registry with `reg query HKLM\Software\Policies\Microsoft\Windows\Installer` and `reg query HKCU\Software\Policies\Microsoft\Windows\Installer` if `AlwaysInstallElevated` is set to 1.
-Create msi reverse shell with msfvenom and execute with `msiexec /quiet /qn /i c:\path\rev.msi`.
+Create malicious msi with msfvenom and execute it with `msiexec /quiet /qn /i c:\path\rev.msi`.

 With [PowerUp](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerUp/PowerUp.ps1), check with `Get-RegAlwaysInstallElevated` and abuse with `Write-UserAddMSI` to create local admin.